The main hall of Vimal Vasahi, a Jain temple, carved in white marble, Dilwara, Mount Abu, Rajasthan. (Photo copyright © by Kaj Halberg)

 Giant statue of Bahubali

 Since c.
 200 A.D., the small town of Sravanabelagola, c.
-80 kilometres north of Mysore, Karnataka, has been an important site for Jain pilgrims.
+80 km north of Mysore, Karnataka, has been an important site for Jain pilgrims.
 The tongue-twisting name of this town means ‘white pond of the Jain ascetic’.
 Altogether c.
 30 Jain temples are situated in this town, and on two striking rocks nearby, Vindyagiri (’Big Hill’) and Chandragiri (’Small Hill’).

 Usually, Sravanabelagola is a peaceful little town, but every 12 to 16 years – depending on the position of the stars – thousands of pilgrims stream into the place to celebrate the Mahamastakabhisheka ceremony.
 During this festival, a scaffold with a platform is erected behind the statue, from which 1,008 pots, containing sacred water, is poured over the head of Bahubali, followed by coconut milk, yoghurt, bananas, milk, gold dust, and various other offerings.